zozoheir/tinyllm/README.md

-# tiny-llm
+# tinyllm
-Tiny-llm is a lightweight framework for managing LLM powered applications at scale.
+tinyllm is a lightweight framework for managing LLM powered applications at scale.
 It is designed based on a Finite State Machine and Compute graph model.

 #### Benefits
 Many of the LLM libraries today (langchain, llama-index, deep pavlov...) have made serious software design commitments which I believe were too early to make given the infancy of the industry.
 The goal of tiny LLM is to 2 fold: